NuGet/docs.microsoft.com-nuget/docs/concepts/package-installation-process.md

    - NuGet checks sources local folder and network shares before checking HTTP sources.

-   - For projects using the `packages.config` management format, NuGet uses the order of the sources in the configuration.

 3. Save a copy of the package and other information in the *http-cache* folder as described on [Managing the global packages and cache folders](../consume-packages/managing-the-global-packages-and-cache-folders.md).

 4. If downloaded, install the package into the per-user *global-packages* folder.
 NuGet creates a subfolder for each package identifier, then creates subfolders for each installed version of the package.